Scoring Methodology

 Value (0-25 points)

+Here is where the sticker price lies to you.
 We calculate cost per clinically effective daily dose.
 Not cost per pill.
 Not cost per serving.
-This is the only cost metric that matters, and it is the single metric that separates this site from most supplement review sites.
+This is the only cost number worth comparing, and it is the metric that separates this site from most supplement review sites.

 How we calculate cost per effective dose